kireikosasha/mx-project-alpha/README.md

 # #MX PROJECT (ver Alpha 902 Blast)
 # <p align="center">"impossible anticheat to bypass: 0.01% accuracy, virtualized machine learning checks"</p>

+  WARNING: These were my first attempts to create an anti-chit.
+It's terrible.
+Do not use and do not report me about errors of this plugin

 ## 🧐 What you get?